 Often it is thought that the electron is infinitely small, as small as a mathematical a point.
 From the above it is clear that there are some problems associated with that, one is known as the self-energy problem, another as the $\frac{3}{4}$ problem and they are related to the mass and binding energy (the so-called "Poincaré stresses") respectively.
 Why does the electron behave as an object without structure, even at length scales down to $10^{-18}$ meter?
 Nobody really knows, but an attempt is made in Ref.
 10. For further discussion see p.28-12 of Ref.
 9, and also Ref.
 4.

 Acknowledgements

-The author would like to thank John Williamson, Meint van Albada, Dick de Boer, Mischa Megens, Julie Fleischer and Martiin Goossens for pleasant and fruitful discussions.
+The author would like to thank John Williamson, Meint van Albada, Dick de Boer, Mischa Megens, Julie Fleischer, Martijn Goossens and Richard Gauthier for pleasant and fruitful discussions and for important remarks.